Lloyd W. Williams: Early life and education

 Lloyd W. Williams was born on June 5, 1887, in Berryville, Virginia.
 While very young, his family moved to Washington, DC.
 Williams attended Virginia Polytechnic Institute (Virginia Tech) and graduated in 1907, as the captain of Alpha Company in the Virginia Tech Corps of Cadets.
 After graduating, he became a second lieutenant of the United States Marine Corps on December 11, 1909.
+In 1912, Williams was deployed to Nicaragua and saw combat in the capture of León during the Banana Wars.

-World War One
+World War I

-During World War One, Captain Williams was assigned to command the division's 51st Company in the 2nd Battalion, 5th Marines Regiment.
+During World War I, Captain Williams was assigned to command the division's 51st Company in the 2nd Battalion, 5th Marines Regiment.

 On June 3, 1918, a brigade of Marines was sent to support the French army at the Battle of Belleau Wood.
-Lloyd Williams was serving as a company commander of 51st Company, 2d Battalion, 5th Marines.
+Lloyd Williams was serving as the commander of the 51st Company, 2nd Battalion, 5th Marines.
 As the Marines arrived, they found French troops retreating.
-When advised to withdraw by a French colonel at the defensive line just north of the village of Lucy-le-Bocage, Williams bluntly replied: "Retreat, Hell!
+When advised to withdraw by a French colonel at the defensive line just north of the village of Lucy-le-Bocage, Williams bluntly replied: "Retreat, hell!
 We just got here!"

 On June 11, 1918, Williams led an assault that routed the German defenders at Belleau Wood near Chateau-Thierry, France.
-Only 1 of the 10 officers and 16 of the 250 enlisted men survived or escaped injury.
-According to a French Major's report, after he ordered Williams to withdraw, Williams told him to "go to hell."
+Only one of the ten officers and 16 of the 250 enlisted men survived or escaped injury.
+According to a French major's report, after he ordered Williams to withdraw, Williams told him to "go to hell."
 Later, when Williams had been gassed and injured by shrapnel and lay wounded on the battlefield, he told the approaching medics, "Don't bother with me.
 Take care of my good men."
 He later died from a shell explosion as he was being evacuated.